 Diabesity = Diabetes + Obesity

-According to research conducted by different scientists, it is concluded that obese people have an 80 times higher risk for developing type 2 diabetes than those who have BMI within the normal range.
+According to research conducted by different scientists, it is concluded that obese people have an 80 times higher risk of developing type 2 diabetes than those who have a BMI within the normal range.

-Obesity is the overaccumulation of fats in one’s body, if a person weighs 20% more of his or her ideal weight is considered obese or having a body mass index ( BMI ) greater than 30 kg/m2
+Obesity is the overaccumulation of fats in one’s body, if a person weighs 20% more than his or her ideal weight is considered obese, or has a body mass index ( BMI ) greater than 30 kg/m2

 Obesity is a multifactorial disease, various factors can give rise to it such as consuming higher calories than required, having a sedentary lifestyle, insomnia, hypothyroidism, OCPs, etc.